sandusmaranda/cs230/policies.md

 # Late Policy

 **Late Passes.** We offer every student **3 x 24-hour late passes**.
 * Each late pass may be applied to delay one assignment deadline by 24 hours within the semester.
+Late passes cannot be used for exams or the final project.
 * Any number of available passes may be applied to any assignment deadline.
 No work is accepted past the end of the final exam period, regardless of available late passes.
 * Late passes are not transferable, reusable, or divisible.
 * After your late pass budget is exhausted, each additional 24-hour delay in assignment submission is assessed a late penalty that subtracts 10% of the maximum assignment grade from your awarded grade on that assignment.
 * To use a late day, you must fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdNt28znZCKYs2RekSgGZkFD6FfdSlndreAEk1zSVedpXq3nA/viewform?usp=dialog) **before the assignment deadline**.

 **Late Assignments.** We *do not* accept assignments more than 3 days past the deadline.
-The goal of this policy is to make sure we're able to get you feedback in a timely matter, and to ensure the TAs' grading work is manageable (they are taking difficult courses, just like you!).
+The goal of this policy is to make sure we're able to get you feedback in a timely manner, and to ensure the TAs' grading work is manageable (they are taking difficult courses, just like you!).

 **Partnered Assignments.** You *cannot* use late days on partnered assignments.
 As in individual assignments, 10% of the maximum assignment grade will be deducted for every late day, and we *will not* accept assignments more than 3 days late.
 Students who submit partnered assignments individually will receive very delayed feedback (for logistical reasons), and will be marked down in their participation / team-work grade.